New to the Senedd, or just want a quick refresher after the 2026 election?

 5. You can visit the Senedd - it’s your parliament

-The Senedd building in Cardiff Bay is open throughout the year and will be open as usual during the election period.
-Entry is free.
+The Senedd building in Cardiff Bay is open throughout the year and entry is free.

 Visit us in Cardiff Bay and take a tour, explore the play area, view the latest exhibition, watch a debate, or just enjoy the view with a cuppa from the café.